lsst-france/focal_plane_bootcamp/batch/bps/frdf/README.md

 bps_submit.sh --interactive --release w_2024_09 focal_plane_bootcamp/batch/bps/frdf/LSSTCam_isr.yaml
 ```

 You can check with `squeue` that one job per detector will be submitted.
+Jobs will complete in about one minute, and the full run should take several minutes.

 ### Gathering task executions using the BPS clustering feature